burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Every module implementation file implicitly:
 * Imports the module that it belongs to.
-* Gains access to all declarations, even those that are not exported.
+* Gains access to all declarations, even those that are not exported from module interface file.
 [5,p.396]

-## What you can not Define in a Module Implementation File
+## What You Can not Define in a Module Implementation File
 Some entities must always be defined in a **module interface file**:

 1. The definitions of all exported templates,